ebi-gene-expression-group/expression-atlas-curation-guide/pages/single_cell_curation_guide.md

 This should contain the list of additional attributes (which are not already factors) that we would like to display in the portal, e.g. individual, sex, genotype.
 Tab-separated list (one value per column).

+**Comment[EABatchEffect]**

+List of the factor(s) used for batch effect correction.
+Usually this is "individual".
+This is applicable if the paper clearly states that a batch correction has been applied, or when the tSNE plot shows very little mixing of cells from different individuals.
+We don't want to risk masking disease effects, so if in doubt, applying this factor should be done after disucssion with bioinformaticians.

 **Comment[EACurator]**

 Name of the curator that curated and loaded the experiment into Single Cell Atlas.